better-internet/radworks-docs/docs/understanding-radicle/faq.md

 of any peers they are interested in.
 This also means that within projects, there isn't a single `master` branch that contributors merge into.
 Each peer maintains a view of a project with their changesets and branches.
 These views are gossiped around to other peers that are interested in those changes.
-Read more about the implications and approach to this design [here][ov].

 ## How is Radicle more secure than centralized platforms?
 The Radicle network is peer-to-peer and built on public key cryptography.
 To